Difference Between Binge Drinking And Heavy Drinking

 Binge drinking involves consuming four or more drinks for women, and five or more drinks for men.
 For women, heavy drinking is consuming eight or more drinks in a week, and for men, heavy drinking is consuming 15 or more drinks in a week.

-If you or someone you love are drinking excessively, you may be concerned about the pattern of alcohol abuse.
+If you or someone you love drinks excessively, you may be concerned about the pattern of alcohol use disorder.

 Binge drinking and heavy drinking are often terms used interchangeably, but there is a difference between the two.

-Binge drinking involves heavy alcohol consumption in a short period, while heavy drinking may define a larger pattern of abuse over a given week or month.
+Binge drinking involves heavy alcohol consumption in a short period, while heavy drinking may define a larger pattern of problematic drinking over a given week or month.

 What Is Binge Drinking?

-The National Institute on Alcohol Abuse and Alcoholism (NIAAA) describes binge drinking as a pattern of drinking that brings a person’s blood alcohol concentration (BAC) to 0.08 grams per decilitre (g/dl) or above.
+The National Institute on Alcohol Abuse and Alcoholism (NIAAA) describes binge drinking as a pattern of drinking that brings a person’s blood alcohol concentration (BAC) to 0.08 grams per deciliter (g/dl) or above.

-This typically happens when adult women consume four or more drinks at a time, and when adult men consume five or more drinks in a two-hour period.
+This typically occurs when women consume four or more drinks, or men consume five or more drinks, within approximately two hours.

 For youth, the numbers are lower: it takes three drinks for girls to pass the threshold and three to five drinks for boys.

-This is the most common type of excessive drinking, often seen in one of the four stages of alcoholism, pre-alcoholism.
+This is the most common type of excessive drinking, sometimes associated with early-stage alcohol use disorder.

 What Is Heavy Drinking?